shenjy06/blog/source/_posts/MissingSemesterNote.md

 ## Lecture 1 Course Overview + the Shell

-how to use useful shell to do userful.
+how to use useful shell to do userful tools.

 ```shell
 # 命令 date